 •Successfully represented commercial real estate owners in a lawsuit alleging breaches of fiduciary duty and other claims.
 Virtually all claims decided in our clients' favor at summary judgment stage and after a superior court jury waived trial.

-•Represented substantial land owners in several lawsuits challenging overlapping land use and zoning regulations and actions of permit granting authorities.
+•Represented Martha's Vineyard land owners in several lawsuits challenging overlapping land use and zoning regulations and actions of permit granting authorities relating to clients' 210-acre coastal farmland.
 After nine years of litigation including four lawsuits, three trials, and several appeals, the matter was resolved on terms highly favorable to our clients.

 •Represented a defendant in criminal proceedings involving allegations of perjury and obstruction of justice brought by an organized crime strike force.
 Representation included protracted evidentiary hearing, a six-week jury trial, appeal to the First Circuit and subsequent grand jury proceedings - all of which resulted in no jail time, fine, or monetary penalty to our client.